 Participating institutions run the Engineering for People Design Challenge as part of the engineering curriculum for first and second year undergraduates.
 In this way the programmes becomes a mandatory part of the degree course.

-Since first being launched in the UK in 2011 in partnership with EWB Australia as the EWB Challenge, the initiative, now the Engineering for People Design Challenge, runs at 26 universities across the UK and Ireland with over 4,600 students participating.
+The initiative was first launched in the UK in 2011 in partnership with EWB Australia.
+In 2016/17 the Engineering for People Design Challenge ran at 26 universities across the UK and Ireland involving over 4,600 students.
+Since 2011 the Engineering for People Design Challenge has improved the skills and competencies of over 23,000 undergraduates.
 To date, student design ideas have focused on communities in India, Nepal, Cambodia, Australia, Vietnam, Timor Leste, Cameroon and more.
 Students who have taken part in the Challenge have said that it helped them discover the human element of engineering; read about Tsanko’s story here.

 Click here to view this year’s participating institutions and find out how to get your institution involved.